MikkelVembye/AIscreenR/cran-comments.md

 As for previous versions, there were no ERRORs and WARNINGs.

-There was 2 NOTEs:
+There was 1 NOTE:

-* On win-builder release and oldrelease:
+* On win-builder release, devel, and oldrelease:

-  Author field differs from that derived from Authors@R
-  Author:    'Mikkel H. Vembye [aut, cre] (ORCID: <https://orcid.org/0000-0001-9071-0724>), Thomas Olsen [aut]' Authors@R: 'Mikkel H. Vembye [aut, cre] (<https://orcid.org/0000-0001-9071-0724>), Thomas Olsen [aut]'

   Found the following (possibly) invalid URLs:
   URL: https://psycnet.apa.org/record/2026-37236-001